Staying Virtually Connected

 • Have the difficult conversations: The “difficult conversations” are especially crucial for remote employees to help them succeed by holding them accountable.
 As the leader, if you did your due diligence in staying engaged, building trust, and setting clear goals, your employees should be able to honestly say what they thought, and did or did not accomplish.
 Keep a positive tone, make your conversation an open dialogue with proven facts and data to support your case, and always end the meeting on a positive note.
 Never walk away from an accountability conversation without a clear plan of action about what to do next, which will give you an opportunity to follow up with them in coming weeks to check on how things are progressing.
 Lastly, there needs to be consequences for consistently poor performance and reinforcement for positive results and behaviors.

 The final important piece to creating a long-lasting relationship with your remote workforce is to recognize them and celebrate all victories, big and small.
 The small milestones are the most often forgotten, but it is thanks to those small achievements that we reach the final most pursued goal.

-Of course, there are always-welcome monetary appreciations or promotions to recognize your employees, but there are also plenty of other inexpensive, non-monetary, and meaningful ways.
+Of course, there are always welcome monetary appreciations or promotions to recognize your employees, but there are also plenty of other inexpensive, non-monetary, and meaningful ways.
 Create a means for employees and managers to recognize another employee.
-This may be as simple as recognition box or as fancy as something from a third-party vendor with all the bells and whistles.
+This may be as simple as a recognition box or as fancy as something from a third-party vendor with all the bells and whistles.

 Sometimes just saying “thank you” and “you did a great job” on a team or company virtual meeting enhances the employee’s feeling of recognition.
 Also, a nice email to the team praising the individual’s success goes a long way.
 Some prefer private recognition instead of public acknowledgment; be mindful of the different personalities.